Does chewing gum break autophagy? What research says

 Appetite hormones and intake.
 What small human trials suggest

-In a small study of fasted, healthy, non-obese men, chewing gum was associated with changes in blood GLP-1 (an appetite-related gut hormone).
+In small controlled studies, chewing gum has been associated with modest differences in hunger and satiety measures and, in some designs, differences in later food intake.
 This does not prove gum “breaks” a fast, but it helps explain why some men feel that gum either reduces hunger or, for others, makes cravings worse.

 Autophagy is the gray zone.
 The calorie cutoff is not known

-If your question is “does chewing gum break autophagy,” the most accurate answer is that we do not have a clear human calorie threshold for autophagy, so we cannot guarantee that gum is “autophagy safe.”
-Autophagy is triggered when cells are stressed or starved of nutrients, including during intermittent fasting.
-In simple terms, the body shifts toward recycling old or damaged cell parts when external food is not coming in.[1], [2]
+If you’re fasting for autophagy and wondering whether gum interferes, the most accurate answer is that we do not have a clear human calorie threshold for autophagy, so we cannot guarantee that gum is “autophagy safe.”
+Fasting can activate autophagy-related pathways, but in humans this is inferred mostly indirectly and likely varies by tissue and fasting duration.
+In simple terms, the body shifts toward recycling old or damaged cell parts when external food is not coming in.Aman et al., 2021; Martinez-Lopez et al., 2017

-That uncertainty is why the question of whether sugar-free gum “breaks autophagy” does not have a clean, universal answer.
+That uncertainty is why the question of whether sugar-free gum “stops” autophagy does not have a clean, universal answer.
 Some experts prefer a “water only” approach for autophagy-focused fasting, even if that same gum would be unlikely to matter for a weight-loss-focused plan.

 Chewing gum while fasting is usually a small decision.
 It becomes a bigger decision when a man is fasting for a specific outcome and wants the cleanest possible signal, either for a protocol, for performance consistency, or for test accuracy.